MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-templates.md

 This template provides your customers with automated service reminders and notifications that include estimated technician arrival times, so that customers can better plan for their time around service visits.

+>[!IMPORTANT]
+> There's a limit of only one site for this type of template that can be created per Dynamics 365 environment.

 More information:

 - [Field Service customer portal](/dynamics365/field-service/field-service-portal-homepage)